 You will also receive a $100 On-Property credit each year.
 The catch is that you must stay at least two nights at either a Waldorf Astoria or Conrad Hotel.

 Both credits will justify the card’s annual fee and leave you with positive expected value if used in full.
+Some say that Hilton is “paying you” to stay at their hotels if you take advantage of these credits in full.

 You also receive a fifth night for free when you use points to pay.
 The free fifth night could save you some money if you stay at Hilton properties often for at least five nights.
 This perk is a nice way to help justify the card’s $450 annual fee.